-For a weekend, you need another tiny staple bag with separate pockets for your items like a laptop, charger, cellphone, cards & traveling documents, adapter, foldable umbrella, toiletries, phone, reading materials, and pens.
+For a weekend, you need a staple bag with separate pockets for items like a laptop, charger, cellphone, cards & traveling documents, adapter, foldable umbrella, toiletries, phone, reading materials, and pens.

 Vetelli Toiletry Bag is admittedly one of the best toiletry bags.
 The beauty of this bag lies in its lush leather, affordability, and practicality.
 Its pockets make packing, using, and unpacking items a complete breeze.

 A day bag that fits both men and women is also handy as it’s stylish and spacious.
 You can carry it comfortably when walking, biking, or going for boat rides.
 Also, you can carry all your items and leave enough space to put any souvenirs you get during your explorations.